-The buttery, rich, mouthfeel harkens back to the days of wonder bread — without the subsequent blood sugar spike and energy crash.
+The buttery, rich mouthfeel will take you back to the good old days of Wonder bread — without the subsequent blood sugar spike and energy crash.

-The main ingredients in this fluffy bread are:
+The main ingredients in this 90-second bread are:

 Optional additional ingredients:

-- Keto Nut Butter (to replace peanut butter in your pb&j)
+- Keto Nut Butter (to replace peanut butter)

 - Pinch of cinnamon